jepasq/backup-prog/README.md

 the developpement modules.
 It is a work in progress.
 Some of these tests are outdated.

+The execution of the tests creates a log file defined in the `m4/CommonRules.m4` file as *TESTS_LOGFILE*.
+By default, this file can be viewed using the following command :

+	less backup_prog-tests.log

 ## Translation

 Translatable files must be listed in *po/POTFILES*.